ecmwf-ifs/dwarf-p-cloudsc/README.md

   driver level.
-- **dwarf-cloudsc-gpu-scc-cuf**: GPU-enabled and optimized version of CLOUDSC that uses the SCC loop layout in combination with CUDA-Fortran (CUF) to explicitly allocated temporary arrays in device memory and move parameter structures to constant memory.
+- **dwarf-cloudsc-gpu-scc-cuf**: GPU-enabled and optimized version of CLOUDSC that uses the SCC loop layout in combination with CUDA-Fortran (CUF) to explicitly allocate temporary arrays in device memory and move parameter structures to constant memory.
 To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.